jianjianhx/java-for-everyone/ch11/self-check.md

 11. How could the following user interface be improved?

     Instead of using radio buttons with two choices, use a checkbox.

+## 11.3 Menus

+12. Why do `JMenu` objects not generate action events?

+    When you open a menu, you have not yet made a selection.
+Only `JMenuItem` objects correspond to selections.

+13. Can you add a menu item directly to the menu bar?
+Try it out.
+What happens?

+    Yes, you can -- `JMenuItem` is a subclass of `JMenu`.
+The item shows up on the menu bar.
+When you click on it, its listener is called.
+But the behavior feels unnatural for a menu bar and is likely to confuse users.

+14. Why is the increment parameter variable in the `createSizeItem` method declared as `final`?

+    The parameter variable is accessed in a method of an inner class.

+15. Why can't the `createFaceItem` method simple set the `faceName` instance variable?

+    Then the `faceName` variable is set when the menu item is added to the menu, not when the user selects the menu.

+16. In this program, the font specification (name, size, and style) is stored in instance variables.
+Why was this not necessary in the program of the previous section.

+    In the previous program, the user-interface components effectively served as storage for the font specification.
+Their current settings were used to construct the font.
+But a menu doesn't save settings; it just generates an action.